tim-kos/frey/CONTRIBUTING.md

 ## Testing scenarios

-We use an Amazon Free Tier account to run acceptance tests.
+We use (among others) an Amazon Free Tier account to run acceptance tests.

 It credentials are available to Travis via encrypted environment variables.